-SGI Performance Suite 1.2 is fully supported on the SUSE Linux Enterprise Server 11 Service Pack 1 (SLES 11 SP1) base distribution or the Red Hat Enterprise Server 6 (RHEL 6) base distribution.
+SGI Performance Suite 1.3 is fully supported on the SUSE Linux Enterprise Server 11 Service Pack 1 (SLES 11 SP1) base distribution or the Red Hat Enterprise Server 6 (RHEL 6) or RHEL 6 .1 base distribution.
 SGI Performance Suite software (with the exception of SGI REACT) also runs on the Community ENTerprise Operating System 6 (CentOS 6) base distribution.
 While SGI support will answer questions relating to any of these products, it does not provide technical support for the CentOS operating system.